BjornFJohansson/An-Hour-of-Python/README.md

 [stepik.org/course/568](https://stepik.org/course/568/promo)

 "The course consists of few hundreds of programming assignments for Python, ranging from basics up to complex topics.
-Right now Stepik.org is developing an adaptive learning engine which chooses content for each learner individually – by his/her level and knowledge gaps.
+Right now Stepik is developing an adaptive learning engine which chooses content for each learner individually – by his/her level and knowledge gaps.
 In this course you can try out the first prototype of this engine."

 ----